It has been said that osteoporosis is a “geriatric disease with pediatric origins”. But preventative care needs to be a priority in young people.

 Preventative Care for Osteoporosis

-Forming bone healthy habits early in life will not only contribute to the bone building process and ensure that young people achieve optimal bone mass, but this preventative care will reduce the risk of osteoporosis or bone loss later in life.
+Forming bone healthy habits early in life will not only contribute to the bone building process and ensure that young people achieve optimal bone mass, but this preventative care will reduce the risk of bone loss later in life.

 You may have heard of the analogy called: The Bone Bank.
 The Bone Bank is the idea that the more bone you save up during your early years, the more bone you can draw from later in life.